snowdj/anotherWebsite/_posts/2014-07-04-poole-dir-done.md

 {% endhighlight %}

-It tell github that what is the base url for whole blog and in the blog we add archive and about two pages.
+It tells github that what is the base url for whole blog and in the blog we add archive and about two pages.

 ### Add the two page in config.yml